 The Autoimmune Fix book review contains affiliate links.
+Please see my disclosures.

-Unfortunately, very little is known about how to successfully treat autoimmune disease.
-Your doctor may give you painkillers, ointments and pills to treat the symptoms, but there is little else he or she can do or knows how to do to help you.
+Unfortunately, very little is known about how to treat autoimmune diseases successfully.
+Your doctor may give you painkillers, ointments, and/or pills to treat the symptoms, but there is little else he or she can do or knows how to do to help you.
 In fact, no one knows for certain the root cause of most chronic conditions.

-In The Autoimmune Fix, Dr. Tom O’Bryan explores the root cause of autoimmune disease, as well as offers some of the most well-researched (this book has 12 pages of endnotes!) and most up-to-date information on how one can prevent autoimmune from developing in the first place.
+In The Autoimmune Fix, Dr. O’Bryan explores the root cause of autoimmune disease, as well as offers some of the most well-researched (this book has 12 pages of endnotes!) and most up-to-date information on how one can prevent autoimmune from developing in the first place.

 About Dr. Tom O’Bryan

 To truly understand this book, you must first know Dr. O’Bryan.
-Dr. O’Bryan has been studying autoimmune disease and gluten disorders for 30 years.
+Dr. O’Bryan has been studying autoimmune diseases and gluten disorders for 30 years.
 This book is a culmination of his three decades in practice helping people manage chronic illness through diet.

 “Back then, science had no accepted way of confirming this, but I knew what I saw: Hundreds of my patients were responding favorably to a gluten-free diet,” he wrote in The Autoimmune Fix.

 What is Autoimmune Disease?